impact-initiatives/Kobo-Codebook-Generator/README.md

 - Value labels
 - Allowed value ranges

-This tool aims to streamline dataset navigation and support teams with limited capacity.
+This tool aims to streamline dataset navigation.

 ## Features
 - Automated conversion of Kobo forms to codebooks.